-- (a) Complete survey: The systematic examination of the ground surface through a controlled procedure, such as walking an area in evenly spaced transects.
-A complete survey may also require techniques such as clearing of vegetation or augering or shovel probing of subsurface soils for the presence of buried cultural resources. - (b) Sample survey: The sampling of an area to assess the potential of cultural resources within the area of proposed development or use.
-This technique is generally used for parcels that are large or difficult to survey, and is generally accomplished by a stratified random or non- stratified random sampling strategy.
-A parcel is stratified either by variables such as vegetation, topography or elevation, or by non-environmental factors such as a survey grid.
+- A. As determined by step 1, the presence of a recorded or known cultural resource, including those reported by tribal governments to be on or within the immediate vicinity of a new development or land use, shall require a field inventory by a cultural resource professional. - B. Tribal representatives shall be invited to participate in the field inventory. - C. The field inventory shall conform to one of the following standards, as determined by the cultural resource professional: - (1) Complete survey: The systematic examination of the ground surface through a controlled procedure, such as walking an area in evenly spaced transects.
+A complete survey may also require techniques such as clearing of vegetation or augering or shovel probing of subsurface soils for the presence of buried cultural resources. - (2) Sample survey: The sampling of an area to assess the potential of cultural resources within the area of proposed development or use.
+This technique is generally used for parcels that are large or difficult to survey, and is generally accomplished by a stratified random or nonstratified random sampling strategy.
+A parcel is stratified either by variables such as vegetation, topography or elevation, or by nonenvironmental factors such as a survey grid.

 Under this method, statistically valid samples are selected and surveyed to indicate the probability of presence, numbers, and types of cultural resources throughout the sampling strata.
-Depending on the results of the sample, a complete survey may or may not subsequently be recommended. - (4) A field inventory report shall be required and shall include the following: - (a) A narrative integrating the literature review (step 1) with the field inventory (step 2). - (b) A description of the field inventory methodology used.
-The description shall include the type and extent of field inventory and shall be supplemented by maps that graphically illustrate the areas surveyed and not surveyed and provide the rationale for each. - (c) A statement of the presence or absence of cultural resources within the area of the new development or land use. - (d) When cultural resources are not located, a statement of the likelihood of buried or otherwise concealed cultural resources.
-Recommendations and standards for monitoring, if appropriate, shall be included. - (5) The report shall follow the format specified by the Washington Department of Archaeology and Historic Preservation for inventories conducted in the State of Washington.
-Reports for inventories conducted in the State of Oregon shall follow the format specified by the Oregon State Historic Preservation Office. - (6) The field inventory report shall be presented to the Forest Service for review.
+Depending on the results of the sample, a complete survey may or may not subsequently be recommended.

+- D. A field inventory report shall be required and shall include the following: - (1) A narrative integrating the literature review (step 1) with the field inventory (step 2). - (2) A description of the field inventory methodology used.
+The description shall include the type and extent of field inventory and shall be supplemented by maps that graphically illustrate the areas surveyed and not surveyed and provide the rationale for each. - (3) A statement of the presence or absence of cultural resources within the area of the new development or land use. - (4) When cultural resources are not located, a statement of the likelihood of buried or otherwise concealed cultural resources.
+Recommendations and standards for monitoring, if appropriate, shall be included.

+- E. The report shall follow the format specified by the Washington Department of Archaeology and Historic Preservation for inventories conducted in the State of Washington.
+Reports for inventories conducted in the State of Oregon shall follow the format specified by the Oregon State Historic Preservation Office. - F. The field inventory report shall be presented to the Forest Service for review.

-C. Step 3: Evaluations of Significance
+Step 3: Evaluations of Significance

-- (1) When cultural resources are found within the area of the new development or land use, an evaluation of significance shall be completed for each cultural resource in accordance with the criteria of the National Register of Historic Places (36 CFR 60.4). - (2) Evaluations of cultural resource significance shall be guided by previous and current research designs relevant to specific research questions for the area. - (3) Evaluations of the significance of traditional cultural properties shall follow National Register Bulletin 38, "Guidelines for the Evaluation and Documentation of Traditional Cultural Properties," within local and regional contexts. - (4) Recommendations for eligibility to the National Register shall be completed for each identified resource, in accordance with National Register criteria A through D (36 CFR 60.4).
-The Forest Service shall review evaluations for adequacy. - (5) Evidence of consultation with tribal governments and individuals with knowledge of the cultural resources in the project area, and documentation of their concerns, shall be included as part of the evaluation of significance.
+- A. When cultural resources are found within the area of the new development or land use, an evaluation of significance shall be completed for each cultural resource in accordance with the criteria of the National Register of Historic Places (36 CFR 60.4). - B. Evaluations of cultural resource significance shall be guided by previous and current research designs relevant to specific research questions for the area. - C. Evaluations of the significance of traditional cultural properties shall follow National Register Bulletin 38, "Guidelines for the Evaluation and Documentation of Traditional Cultural Properties," within local and regional contexts. - D. Recommendations for eligibility to the National Register shall be completed for each identified resource, in accordance with National Register criteria A through D (36 CFR 60.4).
+The Forest Service shall review evaluations for adequacy. - E. Evidence of consultation with tribal governments and individuals with knowledge of the cultural resources in the project area, and documentation of their concerns, shall be included as part of the evaluation of significance.

-D. Step 4: Assessment of Effect
+Step 4: Assessment of Effect